DISTURBED PERSONS REHABILITATION ORDINANCE, 1964

 recommendation from the Drug Control Committee can cancel registration of

-recommended by the Drug Control Committee — The petitioners is also entitled to
+Recommended by the Drug Control Committee, the petitioner is also entitled to

-a show cause notice and a hearing before the licencing authority before the
+a show cause notice and a hearing before the licensing authority, before the

-procedures. the Iicencing authority cannot arbitrarily and unilaterally cancel
+procedures.
+The licensing authority cannot arbitrarily and unilaterally cancel

-Ruhul Ainin Vs. The Director, Drug Administration and Licencing
+Ruhul Ainin vs. The Director, Drug Administration and Licensing

 Authority (Drugs); 7BLD (HCD) 182